Status: Closed (View Workflow)

 Retention period for alerts is 30 days by default.
 You can decrease database size by changing it to e.g. 1 day.

-In order to do that you please use the Jira property com.atlassian.jira.health.diagnostics.alerts.retention-period-days
+In order to do that you can use the Jira property com.atlassian.jira.health.diagnostics.alerts.retention-period-days.
+To do this, open the jira-config.properties and add/edit the following metric:

 You can temporary disable the plugin via UPM.
 However we do not recommend disabling it as problems with Diagnostics could be only a symptom of underlying root cause (it might be harder to track without Diagnostics plugin).